 The mean $\pm 2 \times$ standard deviation includes 95% of the data.

-Using the standard deviation data from TABLE 4, describe the differences in prokaryotic biodiversity found in the soil with these two farming methods.
+Using the standard deviation data from TABLE 4, on pages 52 and 53, describe the differences in prokaryotic biodiversity found in the soil with these two farming methods.